-Texans’ Watson out quickly, Cowboys roll 34-0 in preseason
+Texans’ Watson out quickly, Miller hurt in loss to Cowboys

 ARLINGTON, Texas (AP) — Deshaun Watson didn’t get the longer preseason look he wanted against the Dallas Cowboys.

-The Houston Texans couldn’t get their quarterback off the field fast enough, especially after running back Lamar Miller was injured on the second play.
+The Houston Texans couldn’t get their quarterback off the field fast enough, especially after running back Lamar Miller sustained what coach Bill O’Brien called a serious knee injury on the second play.

 Watson didn’t return for a second series after getting dropped twice in three plays.
 The first play wasn’t a sack because of defensive holding, the second was and resulted in a fumble , the first of four Houston turnovers in a 34-0 exhibition loss to the Cowboys on Saturday night.

 Miller was carted off after defensive tackle Maliek Collins slammed into his left leg at the line of scrimmage in what figures to be Miller’s only carry of the preseason.
 The eighth-year back didn’t play in the first two exhibitions.

-There was no immediate update on Miller’s status.
+“It’s very tough,” Watson said.
+“You have a guy that’s so special to our team.
+Anybody that gets hurt, it’s tough.
+But he’s one of the guys that has a lot of energy and a lot of power for this team.
+It’s tough to see him go off in the cart.”

 Dak Prescott scrambled and threw a 12-yard touchdown pass to Michael Gallup while playing the first two series for Dallas.
 Prescott was 2 of 5 for 22 yards, the three incompletions his first of the preseason.